 The secrecy surrounding his social life can be connected to the psychological concept of compartmentalization.
 Compartmentalization is a defense mechanism in which individuals separate different aspects of their lives to cope with conflicting emotions or beliefs.
 In the case of a man pretending to be straight, he may compartmentalize his friendships or romantic relationships with other men to maintain the appearance of heterosexuality in other areas of his life.
 By keeping these aspects of his life separate, he can avoid confronting the internal conflict that arises from his true feelings.

 Another indication that a guy might be pretending to be straight is an overemphasis on his appearance.
 He may pay excessive attention to his looks, grooming habits, or clothing, particularly when trying to appear attractive to women or fit into a heterosexual social setting.

-For example, he might frequently update his wardrobe, style his hair, or spend an excessive amount of time grooming in an attempt to maintain a certain image.
+For example, he might frequently update his wardrobe, style his hair, or groom excessively to maintain a certain image.
 This focus on appearance could be a way to compensate for his hidden sexuality and reassure himself of his ability to blend in with heterosexual norms.

 The overemphasis on appearance can be linked to the psychological concept of self-monitoring.
-Self-monitoring is the process of regulating one’s behavior and appearance in response to social cues and expectations.
+Self-monitoring regulates behavior and appearance in response to social cues and expectations.
 In the case of a man pretending to be straight, he may engage in high self-monitoring to ensure that his appearance aligns with the expectations associated with a heterosexual identity.
-By doing so, he can avoid drawing unwanted attention or suspicion to his true feelings.
+Doing so can avoid drawing unwanted attention or suspicion to his true feelings.

 9) Consistent Relationship Issues